-With the new Lenovo Moto Z – following on the heels of the LG G5 – we see the second modular smartphone to enter the German market.
+With the new Lenovo Moto Z – following on the heels of the LG G5 – the second modular smartphone is set to enter into the smartphone market.
 We tested the Moto Z, along with the modules.
 Has Lenovo successfully implemented the module idea?
 And has a good smartphone come out in the process?
 Find out what we think about the phone in our review.

 - ✓The module interface was well-implemented

 Lenovo Moto Z release date and price